opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 - Monitors cannot be created for remote clusters.
 - The OpenSearch cluster must be in a state where an index's conditions can be monitored and actions can be run against the index.
 - Removing resource permissions from a user does not prevent that user’s preexisting monitors for that resource from running.
 - Users with permissions to create monitors are not blocked from creating monitors for resources for which they do not have permissions.
-While the monitors will run, they will not be able to run the API calls and a permissions alert will be generated, for example, `no permissions for [cluster:monitor/health]`.
+While the monitors will run, they will not be able to run the API calls, and a permissions alert will be generated, for example, `no permissions for [cluster:monitor/health]`.

 ## Next steps